Salesforce Case Management – Best Practices from A Service Cloud Consultant

 • Enhance agent productivity through tools like the Lightning Service Console and automation.

-Embrace these strategies to transform your customer service and build stronger, more loyal customer relationships.
-And of course, here are some final thoughts from Tiffany for teams working in Service Cloud:
+Embrace these strategies to transform your customer service and build stronger customer relationships.

 When you’re talking about sales, you’re talking about forecasting, hitting sales goals or targets, tracking regions and products… But when it comes to Service Cloud, you’re looking at a story that comes after all of that.
 You need to be able to support the product your team just sold.
 How do you do that?
 By supporting the people serving your customer’s needs.
 Your sales team is there to bring in new customers, the support team is there to help you keep them.